FLY GIBRALTAR, CROSS INTO SPAIN

-The beautiful Bouhachem and Talassemtane National Parks - which lie immediately to the east and west of Chefchaouen - protect some of the best-preserved upland forest in Morocco and form part of The Mediterranean Intercontinental Biosphere Reserve of Morocco and Spain.
-A morning visit to the delightful oak forests in this little-known area is one of the finest birding experiences in this part of Morocco.
+The Bouhachem and Talassemtane National Parks - which lie immediately to the east and west of Chefchaouen - protect some of the best-preserved upland forest in Morocco and this morning we'll pay a visit to the oak woodlands in this little-known corner of Morocco.

-These unique woodlands are home to several North African endemic bird species and subspecies, including the dazzling Moussier’s Redstart, Levaillant’s Woodpecker, Moroccan White Wagtail, African Blue Tit and African Chaffinch as well as a range of species more typical of higher latitudes, such as Woodlark, Firecrest and Short-toed Treecreeper.
-We also have a good chance of encountering the native Barbary Macaque in the forests.
+Forming part of the important Mediterranean Intercontinental Biosphere Reserve of Morocco and Spain, the forest is home to several North African endemic bird species and subspecies.
+The dazzling Moussier’s Redstart, Levaillant’s Woodpecker, Moroccan White Wagtail, African Blue Tit and African Chaffinch occur alongside a range of more widespread European species such as Woodlark, Firecrest and Short-toed Treecreeper.
+We also have a good chance of encountering the native Barbary Macaque in these forests.

 Returning to Tangier, we catch the afternoon ferry back to Spain.
 The crossing offers another chance to watch for seabirds in the Strait.
 Once back in Europe, we transfer the short distance to our hotel near Tarifa, where we spend the final night of our trip.
 Night Tarifa

-WATCHING FOR MIGRATION AT THE STRAIT OF GIBRALTAR, FLY LONDON
+WATCHING MIGRATION OVER THE STRAIT OF GIBRALTAR, FLY LONDON

 Arrival back at London Heathrow, where our birding tour to Spain and Morocco concludes.